 A Psychologist’s Perspective of Howard Stern: Why Therapy Works

 I love Howard Stern.
 Like a whole lot.
 And people judge me for it.
-But when I’m done explaining him, they mostly end of loving him too.
+But when I’m done explaining him, they mostly end up loving him too.
 Mostly…

 While Howard was building his empire, he was also demonstrating very little self-awareness of his dependent and histrionic personality.
 Some consider him a narcissist, but I don’t buy that.
 Rather than having a personality disorder as suggested by the psychologist, Dr. Debbie Magids, I think he has significant issues related to attachment.